phajy/Sesto2024/presentation/ajy-sesto-2024.typ

     - Arbitrary disc geometry
     - Arbitrary corona geometry
     - Arbitrary spacetime geometry
-  - Can easily convolve with realistic disc reflection spectra
+  - Can convolve with realistic disc reflection spectra
     - `reflionx`, `xillver`, or any other model, including high density
-  - We can also do this with timing (lags versus frequency, energy)
+  - TODO: timing studies (lags versus frequency, energy)
-    - Not _quite_ ready in time for this talk
+  - TODO: radiative transfer -- absorption, scattering, and polarisation
   - We are *very happy to collaborate* if this could be useful, or you want a comparison with another code; all our software is open source
   // although work in progress so probably easiest to talk to us, but you can raise an issue on GitHub and we'll respond ]